|photo courtesy of www.genesisbreyerporridge.com|

 What do you think of Pussy Riot?

 Anything that holds people's attention for this long has to have something powerful behind it.
 Everything goes by so quickly, but the Pussy Riot discussion has been ongoing for a couple of years now.
 I think depending on where a person is in the world, he or she might get a different message.
 Perhaps in America, young women might look at that as an empowering message: “We can do something if we see something that is upsetting us.
 If we want to voice what we feel, we can do what they've done.”
 That's wonderful.
 In another part of the world, they're addressing very specific things; Pussy Riot exists to address evils perpetrated by a particular world leader.
 So the Russian context might be different than the American context, but they're instilling something in the audience, regardless of where that audience might be.
-Two of the members who were jailed appeared at a benefit concert for Amnesty International in New York for a benefit concert a couple of weeks ago – I believe onstage with Madonna.
+Two of the members who were jailed appeared at a benefit concert for Amnesty International in New York a couple of weeks ago – I believe onstage with Madonna.
 So there is that side of people who perhaps look at that and say, 'Ugh.
 A fucking sellout,' but they're raising questions and drawing attention to issues on that wide of a scale.
 I can't see that as negative in any way.

 No. And of course maybe Madonna will sign them and project them into the mediasphere.
 Then, we hope they remember what it was they wanted to say. (laugh)